The Cascade Identity: 2SLS as a Policy Parameter in Capacity-Constrained Settings: Applications: Effects of expanding fields of study

 The structural equation is

-where $Y_i$ is an indicator for charitable giving in the years following the admission decision, $A_{ij}$ indicates enrollment in field $j$, and $\mathbf{X}_i$ contains field of application, prior giving, gender, age, year of admission, and application priority.
+where $Y_i$ are application-specific outcomes in the years following the admission decision, $A_{ij}$ indicates enrollment in field $j$, and $\mathbf{X}_i$ contains field of application, prior giving (application 1), gender, age, year of admission, and application priority.
 We estimate the system by 2SLS on the sample of pivotal-group members, using field-specific lottery instruments $Z_{ij} = L_i \times \mathbf{1}(\text{applied to field } j)$ as excluded instruments, where

 is the applicant's normalized lottery rank within pivotal group $g$ of size $n_g$.
-By construction, $L_i$ is symmetric and uniformly distributed on $(0,1)$ within each pivotal group and therefore orthogonal to all variables fixed within groups---including field of application, year of admission, and merit score.
+By construction, $L_i$ is symmetric and uniformly distributed on $(0,1)$ within each pivotal group and therefore orthogonal to all variables fixed within groups, including field of application, year of admission, and merit score.
 Pivotal group fixed effects are consequently not required for identification.
 Section~\ref{sec:balanceandrobustness} verifies balance on predetermined individual characteristics and demonstrates robustness to alternative control specifications (including pivotal group fixed effects).

-By the cascade identity of Section~\ref{sec:cascade}, the coefficients $\hat{\beta}_j$ recover the full societal effect of expanding field $j$ by one seat, inclusive of all downstream student reallocations across substitute fields.
+By the cascade identity of Section~\ref{sec:model}, the coefficient $\hat{\beta}_j$ recovers the full societal effect of expanding field $j$ by one seat, inclusive of all downstream student reallocations across substitute fields.
 A central feature of the cascade framework is that the cascade effect itself requires no additional estimation beyond what is already standard practice.
-As established in Section~\ref{sec:cascade}, the difference between the full 2SLS coefficient $T_k$ and the single-instrument Wald ratio $W_k = \mathrm{RF}_k / \pi_{kk}$ recovers exactly the downstream reallocation effect:
+The difference between the full 2SLS coefficient $T_k$ and the single-instrument Wald ratio $W_k = \mathrm{RF}_k / \pi_{kk}$ recovers exactly the downstream reallocation effect:

 Both objects are standard regression output: $T_k$ is the coefficient from the full 2SLS system and $W_k$ is the coefficient from a single-instrument IV regression restricted to field $k$'s own lottery.
-Their difference, reported in column~(5) of Table~\ref{tab:main}, measures the societal effect of the reallocation triggered by a marginal expansion of field $k$---the effect on everyone else in the system, net of the direct effect on the lottery winner.
+Their difference, reported in column~(5) of Table~\ref{tab:main}, measures the societal effect of the reallocation triggered by a marginal expansion of field $k$; the effect on everyone else in the system, net of the direct effect on the lottery winner.